 More often it was the myths from the religions that fed these stories, and not their central ethos.
 As I studied, adapted and integrated other religions, beliefs and philosophies as the characters travelled the worlds I created – beliefs as wide ranging as Zen, Confucianism, Taoism, Shamanism, Buddhism, Catholicism, Egyptology, Babylonian, Rune Lore, Tarot, Witchcraft, Paganism, Magic, Science – the central ethos of all religions became clear: be good to one another, treat others as you would like to be treated, and look after the planet.
 Essentially their message was benevolent and caring yet the worlds seemed to exist framed only with conflict and strife.

-I started to formalise my creative side and studied short story writing back in the 90s.
+I started to formalise my creative side and studied short story writing back in the ’90s.
 I received good feedback from Interzone when I submitted a short piece.
-I have also written numerous fantasy adventures for the LARP clubs I co-founded and also developed a number of interactive murder-mystery plots.
-I have also themed a lot of events – large and small – over the years, mainly to frame the stories that I wrote, and also worked a little in special effects for both the Lorien Trust (“The Gathering”) and Curious Pasttimes (“Renewal”).
+I have also written numerous (in the order of 500) fantasy adventures for the LARP clubs I co-founded and also developed a number of interactive murder-mystery events.
+I have also themed a lot of events – large and small – over the years to frame the stories I wrote, and also worked a little in special effects for both the Lorien Trust (“The Gathering”) and Curious Pastimes (“Renewal”).